-- 5xx: The server has encountered a permanent error and the email delivery has failed.
+- 5xx: The server has encountered a permanent error and the message delivery has failed.

-400 Error Codes
+4xx Error Codes

 |Code||Reason Given to Sending MTA||Description||Recommended Resolution|